kvmanohar22/3DR/README.md

 1. M. Uyttendaele, A. Eden, and R. Szeliski.
     Eliminating ghosting and exposure artifacts in image mosaics.
     In Proceedings of the Interational Conference on Computer Vision and Pattern Recognition

+## LICENSE
+All my code is MIT licensed